California State University, Stanislaus: Rankings

 The 2023 U.S. News & World Report Best Regional Colleges West Rankings ranked Stanislaus 4 on Top Performers on Social Mobility, 9 on Top Public Schools, 12 on for best Colleges for Veterans, and 293 in Nursing (tie).

 The 2022 U.S. News & World Report Best Regional Colleges West Rankings ranked Stanislaus 6 on Top Performers on Social Mobility, 12 on Top Public Schools, 14 on for best Colleges for Veterans, and 332 in Nursing (tie).

 In 2020, Cal State Stanislaus was ranked 1st by Washington Monthly for "Best Bang for the Buck" out of 215 schools in the U.S. western region.

 Athletics

 Stanislaus State, in the Division II of the NCAA, competes in the California Collegiate Athletic Association (CCAA).
 Stanislaus State fields 14 sports for men and women for the fall, winter, and spring seasons.
 Fall sports for men include soccer and cross country.
 Fall sports for women are soccer, volleyball and cross country.
 The winter sport for men is basketball and for women it is basketball and indoor track and field.
 Spring sports for men include baseball, golf, and track and field.
 Spring sports for women include softball, track and field, and tennis.
 Stan State also sponsors a competitive cheer team, which has competed at the NCA National Championships since 2017.
-Besides both being located in the east of California, but one in the south and the other in the north, Stanisaus and San Bernardino have competed heavily as conference rivals.
+Besides both being located in the east of California, but one in the south and the other in the north, Stanislaus and San Bernardino have competed heavily as conference rivals.